rdharini2001/Selective-State-Space-Observers-for-Estimate-Driven-Robot-Control-Under-Intermittent-Sensing/README.md

 # Closed-Loop Evaluation of Learned Robot State Observers

-This repository is a substantially strengthened and audited version of the original **Selective State-Space Observers for Estimate-Driven Robot Control Under Intermittent Sensing** project.

-The central contribution is now an **evaluation protocol and benchmark**, not a claim that a compact selective SSM is universally superior.
+The central contribution isan **evaluation protocol and benchmark**.
 It asks a deployment-relevant question:

 > When an observer is selected from logged replay data, does that choice remain optimal after the observer is placed inside a feedback loop?